dojo/docs/dijit/Tree.rst

 Icons
 =====

+Each node in the tree has an icon.
 Like other dijits, the icon is expressed as a CSS class (which should load a background-image).
-You specify the class per item by overriding getIconClass():
+You specify the class per item by overriding dijit.Tree's getIconClass().

+The default implementation of getIconClass() shows two types of icons: folders and leafs.
+(Actually, it has separate icons for opened and closed folders, so that's three icons...)
+It tries to guess if the node is a folder or not by whether or not it has a children attribute:

+.. code-block :: javascript
+  :linenos:

+  	getIconClass: function(/*dojo.data.Item*/ item, /*Boolean*/ opened){
+		return (!item || this.model.mayHaveChildren(item)) ? (opened ? "dijitFolderOpened" : "dijitFolderClosed") : "dijitLeaf"
+	},

+Note that the !item check refers to the root node in the tree, which may not have any associated item when using the old version of the Tree API, connecting the Tree directly to a store instead of using a model.

+That works fairly well, but will fail if mayHaveChildren() returns false for items with no children.
+The definition of mayHaveChildren() for "empty folders" is actually somewhat vague, so it's best not to depend on it.
+A better getIconClass() method for a Tree connected (through a model) to a `dojox.data.FileStore <dojox/data/FileStore>`_ would determine if the item was a folder or not based on whether or not the item had the "directory" attribute (and it was set to true):

+.. code-block :: javascript
+  :linenos:

+  	getIconClass: function(/*dojo.data.Item*/ item, /*Boolean*/ opened){
+		return myStore.getValue(item, 'directory') ? (opened ? "dijitFolderOpened" : "dijitFolderClosed") : "dijitLeaf";
+	},

+If you want to have different icon types depending on the type of items in the tree (for example, separate icons for songs, movies, and TV shows), then you really need to override the method to return a separate class name based on the type of item:

 .. code-block :: javascript
   :linenos:

   <script type="dojo/method" event="getIconClass" args="item, opened">
       if(item == this.model.root) {